Updated January 12, 2022

 (Links below go to Amazon; they are not associate links.)

-Leadership and being an executive
+Leadership and Execution

 - Andy Grove, High Output Management.
 A classic without a wasted word.
 If I had to recommend one book this would be it.